1. Line of Credit Program

 A guarantee fee related to the assessed country risk.

 - Legal Opinions.

 4.2 Investment Guarantee Facility

-The Bank offers Investment Guarantees to cover foreign direct investment inflows into Africa.
-It is offered to country funds, Foreign Direct Investment (FDI) providers in trade-promoting ventures, investors in CDM projects that are likely to generate carbon credits, investors undertaking Build Operate and Transfer (BOT)-type projects in Africa, and similar deals.
-Under this Facility, investors in eligible projects are protected against the risk of expropriation of dividends and other specified government action that may hinder the investor from normal operation, repatriation of profit, etc.
+The Bank offers Investment Guarantees to cover Foreign Direct Investment (FDI) inflows into Africa.
+It is offered to country funds, FDI providers in trade-promoting ventures, investors in Construction, Design and Management (CDM) projects that are likely to generate carbon credits, investors undertaking Build Operate and Transfer (BOT)-type projects in Africa, and similar deals.
+Under this facility, investors in eligible projects are protected against the risk of expropriation of dividends and other specified government action that may hinder the investor from normal operation, repatriation of profit etc.

-The Bank charges guarantee fees dependent on market conditions then prevailing.
+The Bank charges guarantee fees dependent on the market conditions then prevailing.

-This is a financial product intended to assist African governments and/or banks with significant remittance receipts, and other Future Financial Flows, such as credit cards, fishing royalties, over flight fees, etc., to access reasonably-priced external trade and project financing from the international credits markets using those flows as sources of repayment.
+This is a financial product intended to assist African governments and/or banks with significant remittance receipts, and other future financial flows, such as credit cards, fishing royalties, over flight fees etc., to access reasonably priced external trade and project financing from the international credit markets using those flows as the sources of repayment.

-The Programme is intended to benefit the following:
+The Program is intended to benefit the following:

 - African governments and/or their agencies; and